dotnet/ClangSharp/README.md

   # Codegen Options

   compatible-codegen                     Bindings should be generated with .NET Standard 2.0 compatibility.
-Setting this disables preview code generation. default-codegen                        Bindings should be generated for the current LTS version of .NET/C#.
-This is currently .NET 6/C# 10. latest-codegen                         Bindings should be generated for the current STS version of .NET/C#.
-This is currently .NET 7/C# 11. preview-codegen                        Bindings should be generated for the preview version of .NET/C#.
-This is currently .NET 8/C# 12.
+Setting this disables preview code generation. default-codegen                        Bindings should be generated for the previous LTS version of .NET/C#.
+This is currently .NET 6/C# 10. latest-codegen                         Bindings should be generated for the current LTS/STS version of .NET/C#.
+This is currently .NET 8/C# 12. preview-codegen                        Bindings should be generated for the preview version of .NET/C#.
+This is currently .NET 9/C# 13.

   # File Options